PatrickSUDO/paihan-markdown-cv/index.md

 **_Junior Software Engineer_**

-- Enhanced the features and user experience of the Autonomous Driving Labeling System, which streams the video data and produces ground truth labels for further manual editing and validation.
-Associated technology stack: **Scala**, **Scala.js**, **Akka**, **Elasticsearch**, **Elastic4s**
+- Enhanced features and user experience of the Autonomous Driving Labeling System using **Scala**, **Scala.js**, **Akka**, **Elasticsearch**, and **Elastic4s** to stream video data and produce ground truth labels.
-- Migrated the infrastructure to **Azure Kubernetes Service**, implementing automation deployment pipelines, network policies, private endpoints, and monitoring metrics.
+- Migrated infrastructure to **Azure Kubernetes Service**, implementing automation deployment pipelines, network policies, private endpoints, and monitoring metrics.
-- Initiated a data ingest service to allocate machine learning jobs in the pipeline with **Argo Workflow**.
+- Initiated a data ingest service with **Argo Workflow** to allocate machine learning jobs in the pipeline.

 ### **University College Dublin**  `Sep 2020 - Dec 2020`